DrOr3O/CSE127-notes/bufferOverflow.md

 - Use JMP and Call to work around, sicne they use relative addressing. which means we can jump to an offset from the current Instruction Pointer without needing to know the exact address of where in memory we want to jump to.
 If we place aCALL instruction right before the "/bin/sh" string, and a JMP instruction to it, the strings address will be pushed onto the stack as the return address when CALL is executed.
+- no NULL bytes in the shell code to function properly.

 ### Quick version of what the shell codes are accomplishing:
 1. Have the null terminated string "/bin/sh" somewhere in memory.